 - Meet your cat’s emotional and physical needs

 - Provide safe places for the cat to retreat if he or she feels uncomfortable (for example when people visit)

 As more and more people keep their cats indoors, an unfortunate side effect can be boredom.
 As a very strong proponent of keeping cats safe, I support the indoor cat concept, but we have to provide for our cats to ensure they don’t become bored or frustrated.
-Give cats the opportunity to be cats, they are not small people.
+Allow cats to be cats, they are not small people.
 This means places to hide (especially up high), scratching posts, interactive toys and exercise.